rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 private volatile int state;
 ```

-A scope starts in the `OPEN` state at creation time since the variable that store the `state` is an `int` and `int`s initial value is always set to zero by the JVM.
+A scope starts in the `OPEN` state at creation time since the variable that stores the `state` is an `int`, and its initial value is always set to zero by the JVM.
 Then, if the `shutdown` method is called, the scope moves to the `SHUTDOWN` state:

 ```java
 // Java SDK